Biokes/yieldup/EXECUTIVE_SUMMARY.md

 **User's Perception:**
 - "I can stake ETH, USDC, or SUI from any chain"
-- Assets are secured and converted to Hedera-native stablecoins
+- Assets are secured and converted to blockchain-native stablecoins
 - No confusion about where assets actually are

 **Behind the Scenes:**
 - Cross-chain bridge (Stargate, Axelar, or custom) converts:
-  - ETH on Ethereum → USDC on Hedera
+  - ETH on Ethereum → USDC on BASE
-  - USDC on Polygon → USDC on Hedera
+  - USDC on Polygon → USDC on BASE
-  - SUI on Sui Network → USDC on Hedera
+  - SUI on Sui Network → USDC on BASE
-- Single liquidity pool on Hedera (all assets consolidated)
+- Single liquidity pool on BASE (all assets consolidated)
 - Users unaware of bridge; they just see "stake and earn"

 **Technical Implementation:**
 ```
 User Input: Stake 1 ETH (Ethereum mainnet)
 ↓
-Bridge Contract: Lock ETH on Ethereum, mint USDC on Hedera
+Bridge Contract: Lock ETH on Ethereum, mint USDC on BASE
 ↓
-Hedera Staking Contract: Receive USDC, begin yield accumulation
+BASE Staking Contract: Receive USDC, begin yield accumulation
 ↓
 NFT Minting: Create yield-bearing NFT linked to user
 ↓